 About

 Hi!
-I’m Anqi (pronounced An-chee).
-I’m a full-stack scholar working on AI in communication, with research spanning human–AI interaction and public engagement with contested science and technology topics (including AI itself, of course).
+I’m Anqi (pronounced An-chee), a full-stack scholar working on AI in communication.
+My research brings together human–AI interaction, science communication, and public engagement with contested technologies (including AI itself, of course).

 Footnotes & disclaimers: